 We propose that henceforth contract semantics be described in terms of separate properties (unspecified as to their actual content in this proposal).
 The full list of available semantics will be visualized as a matrix, with each column representing a semantic property and each row a contract semantic.
-Each property will be described in terms of a single boolean flag with true and false values.
+2-state properties will be described in terms of a single boolean flag with true and false values.
+Other properties will be represented by log2(N) bits, where N is the number of states for said property, including the off state.
+Properties consisting of more than 2 states will be split into the appropriate number of separate single-state properties.

 Going back to the earlier matrix example taken from [P3205R0]: checks, calls handler and assumed after would each be represented as a single property.
-Terminate lists 4 possible states, which would be represented by the combination of 2 boolean flags, therefore it would need to be defined as 2 properties .
+Terminate lists 4 possible states (including the off state), which would be represented by 2 bits, therefore it would need to be defined as 2 properties.
 Proposed is a comments column, not represented as a property.

-We further propose that named semantics would still be listed in the standard, but their description in code will be via a set of constexpr (power of 2) values.
+We further propose that named semantics would still be listed in the standard, but be described in terms of combinations of properties.
 (Presumably this could also facilitate command line usage, as compiler flags would not necessarily have to be provided individually for each separate contract semantic property.)
-Thus, the current [P2900R8] status quo could be represented as in this code example: https://compiler-explorer.com/z/684TMYP08

-In terms of library facilities, we optionally propose mandating that the contract_semantic enum field of class contract_violation will contain only power-of-2 values, making it bitmask-friendly.
+In terms of library facilities, we optionally propose mandating that the evaluation\semantic enum (returned by the member function evaluation\semantic() of class contract\violation() will contain only power-of-2 values, making it bitmask-friendly.
 This would enable easy inspection/specification of multiple properties en masse.
-This would require standardizing the underlying type of the contract_semantic enum - we believe a 32 or 64 bit integer type would more than suffice for any future expansion, given that new contract semantic properties are expected to be few and far between (unlike new contract semantics, which are combinations thereof).
+This would require standardizing the underlying type of evaluation\semantic - we believe a 32 or 64 bit integer type would more than suffice for any future expansion, given that new contract semantic properties are expected to be few and far between (unlike new contract semantics, which are combinations thereof).
 With a 64-bit underlying type, we could reserve the upper 32 bits for vendor extensions - this may only prove unsatisfactory if different vendors may require interactions, thus needing unique universal property values.

-With these 2 optional additions in place, the contract semantics listed in the [P2900R5] status quo) could be described via constexpr definitions.
-We would currently informally propose the following, semantic aliases (as listed in the code example mentioned above):
+With this optional library addition in place, the contract semantics listed in the [P2900R10] status quo) could be described via constexpr definitions.
+We would currently informally propose the following, semantic aliases:

 '''

 CONTRACT_SEMANTIC(ignore);

 CONTRACT_SEMANTIC(observe, evaluates_predicate);

-CONTRACT_SEMANTIC(enforce, evaluates_predicate, calls_violation_handler,
+CONTRACT_SEMANTIC(enforce, evaluates_predicate,

-enforces, terminates);
+calls_violation_handler, enforces) + CONTRACT_PROPERTY(terminates,

+std_terminate);

-CONTRACT_SEMANTIC(quick_enforce, evaluates_predicate, enforces,
+CONTRACT_SEMANTIC(quick_enforce, evaluates_predicate, enforces)

-terminates);
++ CONTRACT_PROPERTY(terminates, trapish);

 '''